What’s on this page?

 What is P2P?

-NMPAN is about peer-to-peer learning.
+NMPAN is all about peer-to-peer learning.
 But some questions and challenges need more than a listserve discussion, of course.
-Whether you have a complicated problem or are planning to make a significant change to your processing business, you might benefit from a “thinking partner” – an experienced processor who has been there and can share insights and suggestions.
+Whether you have a complicated problem or are planning to make a significant change to your processing business, you might benefit from a “thinking partner” – an experienced processor or consultant who has been there and can share insights and suggestions.

 How do I apply?